tolliam/tolliam.github.io/index.md

 ## Spatial data analysis

-`Everything is related to everthing else but near things are more related than distant things (Waldo Tobler)'
+`Everything is related to everthing else but near things are more related than distant things (Waldo Tobler)`

 [Density methods/first order/global](density.md)